 What Determines Soil pH

 Soil pH is determined mostly by climate and underlying mineral content of the area.
 Geographic areas where the topsoil lies over limestone bedrock, for example, tend to have alkaline soils, while areas that get lots of rain tend to have more acidic soils.
 So your local area may have a history of problems with acidic soil, and there may be a long-standing tradition of amending garden and lawn soils to reduce acidity.
 Consulting any local garden center will tell you if acidic soil is a common problem in your area.

 Testing for Soil pH

+While acid soil tends to make itself known by lawn grasses that fail to thrive or problems with moss growth, the only way to verify that acid soil is an issue is with a soil pH test.
 You can buy DIY soil test kits at garden centers and hardware stores.
 A good kit costs about $15 to $20 and tests for pH as well as nutrients, such as nitrogen and phosphorus.
-The accuracy of the results is difficult to predict, and the information may not tell you how much lime your lawn needs.
-For the same amount of money (and a little more time, perhaps 2 to 3 weeks), you can have your soil tested at a local extension service.
-Most university extensions test soil for about $10 to $20 and usually offer a much more detailed analysis of your soil's composition and pH level.
+The accuracy of the results from these tests is difficult to predict, and the information may not tell you how much lime your lawn needs.
+For the same amount of money (and a little more time, perhaps two to three weeks), you can have your soil tested at a local extension service.
+Most university extensions test soil for about $10 to $20 and the report you receive usually offers a much more detailed analysis of your soil's composition and pH level.